WitnessNetwork/WitnessNetwork/README.md

 # WitnessNetwork

 Witness Network (WNET), a data wormhole between blockchains and the reality.
+WNET is one of Hubs of Cosmos, just like Cosmos Hub and IRISNET.
 The officail website is located at https://WitnessNetwork.com

 ## 1 Application Schemes